 Because investors buy and sell at all the wrong times, their average return underperformed the S&P 500 by nearly 2% over the last 20 years, according to the investor behavior research firm DALBAR.3 That might not look like a huge gap at first, but after 30 years of investing, that could cost you $300,000 in retirement savings—maybe more.
 That’s not okay!

 Over the long term, the right financial advisor is probably going to make you more money.
 They can’t promise to outperform the market.
 But their process of picking investments, keeping investments, and keeping you on track will give you more consistent long-term growth than the vast majority of investors who try to time the market and aren’t patient enough to hold on to investments for the long haul.

 Maybe that’s why 68% of the millionaires we spoke with for The National Study of Millionaires said they worked with a financial advisor to achieve their net worth!

 Tough Times Prove an Advisor’s Worth

-“I know as soon as the stock market turns, every investor is going to be doing the exact same thing they did in 2008,” he said.
-“Emotions will take over and they’ll start calling me to tell me they’re done—they want out right now.
+As soon as the stock market takes a dive, investors are tempted to do the exact same thing they did in 2008.
+Emotions take over and they call their investment professional to say they’re done—they want out right away.

-“That’s when an advisor truly proves their worth,” he explained.
-“When we can keep you in the market when you need to be in the market and keep you putting money in even when it doesn’t feel good, then we have just multiplied your earnings in the future.”
+That’s when advisors truly prove their worth.
+If they can reassure you to stay in the market and keep putting money in even when it doesn’t feel good, then they have just multiplied your earnings in the future.

-“Probably the biggest value-add is the comprehensive financial planning a good advisor can bring to the table,” Jeff said.
+Jeff Dobyns, investing advisor and long-time SmartVestor Pro, said, "Probably the biggest value-add is the comprehensive financial planning a good advisor can bring to the table."

 If you already work with an advisor but you don’t feel like you’re receiving much benefit from the relationship, start looking for a new one.
 Your retirement is too important to stick with an advisor who’s not living up to their side of the deal.